 Congenital goiters may be caused by dyshormonogenesis (abnormal thyroid hormone production), transplacental passage of maternal antibodies, or transplacental passage of goitrogens.
-Some causes are hereditary.
+Some causes of congenital goiter are hereditary.

 Genetic defects in thyroid hormone production result in increased levels of thyroid-stimulating hormone (TSH), which in turn can cause congenital goiter.
-Goiter is present in about 15% of cases of congenital hypothyroidism (see Congenital hypothyroidism).
+Goiter is present in about 15% of cases of congenital hypothyroidism.
 There are a number of gene abnormalities that cause dyshormonogenesis; they commonly have an autosomal recessive form of inheritance, and many are single-gene defects.